 Independently hiring a local travel guide makes it a lot easier to personalize your tour, too.

-A good guide will make sure you have a fun time, in part, by ensuring the experience is tailored to your skill level.
+A good guide will ensure you have a fun time, partly by ensuring the experience is tailored to your skill level.
 This is also done for safety reasons.

 Rock climbing in Laos

-I hired a local rock climbing guide who took me up to a popular wall.
-I belayed him so he could set up the rope on a beginner route.
+I hired a local rock climbing guide who took me to a popular wall.
+I belayed him to set up the rope on a beginner route.

-I also tried an easier route, which was more manageable.
+I also tried a more leisurely route, which was more manageable.
 However, I still fell a few meters short of the top before having to abseil down.

 Spending a few hours challenging myself physically, with lush views of the Laos countryside behind me, made for a memorable birthday.
 And it wouldn't have been possible without a local guide.